MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ### Step 3.3: Select the Microsoft Graph connector agent

 Select the connector agent from the drop-down list.
-The agent will securely send Confluence On-premises content into Microsoft Graph index.
+The agent will securely send Confluence On-premises content into the Microsoft Graph index.

 ### Step 3.4: Select authentication type